cjihrig/exploder/README.md

 ## API

-For a complete list of methods, see the [boom](https://www.npmjs.com/package/boom) documentation.
+For a complete list of methods offered by boom, see the [boom](https://www.npmjs.com/package/boom) documentation.

+`exploder` also provides the following options when setting up the middleware:

+- `format(err)` (function) - A function that formats the boom error before replying to the client.
+This only applies to functions that send a response to the client (i.e. not `wrap()` or `create()`).
+By default, the boom error's `output.payload` is sent as the response payload.
+If a `format()` function is provided, the complete boom error is passed as the only argument, and the return value is sent as the response payload.